dcmri/dcmri/docs/source/user_guide/units.rst

 *****

 ``dcmri`` uses a standardized system of units for all input and output quantities.
-The system is internally consistent: as long as data and parameters are entered in these units, all return values will automatically also be in the same units.
+The system is **internally consistent**: as long as data and parameters are entered in these units, all return values will automatically also be in the same units.
 Hence it is not needed to track units through intermediate computations, which greatly reduces the risk of unit conversion